 Additionally, surveys suggested that service members thought that pay and benefits were the reasons that they left their first civilian jobs in their first 24 months.
 The research by Mission Next consultants shows different reasons.
 Veterans leave because they picked a job that wasn’t a good fit for them.
 They struggle to synch or conform to the culture of their civilian organization and simply abandon their new civilian job.
 A successful transition relies on the veteran’s ability to truly understand his or her own values and personal vision for this next phase.
 This step is crucial in making the transition and creates the foundation for the work at Mission Next.

-The book was a result of two years of intense research on why veterans leave their first civilian positions.
-It's a resource that covers every aspect of the transition from the military to the civilian workforce.Learn More
+The books were a result of two years of intense research on why veterans leave their first civilian positions.
+They are resources to help both transitioning veterans and employers looking to hire and retain veterans.Learn More

-In addition to the book, Mission Next offers workshops for transitioning service members and consulting engagements with civilian organizations to improve recruitment and retention of veterans.Learn More
+In addition to the books, Mission Next offers workshops for transitioning service members and consulting engagements with civilian organizations to improve recruitment and retention of veterans.Learn More

 The Mission Next consultants bring professional and personal experiences to support transitioning service members and the civilian organizations who want to hire them.Learn More